NETWAYS/ceph-training/005_ceph_storage_cluster/004_pool+pg.md

 <center><img src="./_images/pg.png" style="max-width:100%;height:auto;" alt="pg"/></center>

 * logical collection of objects
-* Pools have many PGs
+* Pools have many PGs, OSDs get mapped to them
 * Number of PGs is specified at creation time
 * Number of PGs/OSD depends on number and size of OSDs
-* OSDs get mapped to PGs

 ~~~SECTION:notes~~~
 ~~~ENDSECTION~~~